Through the Wire: Background

-The song originally appeared on West's mixtape Get Well Soon... where his wired jaw was incredibly noticeable, before being re-recorded and released as the first single from The College Dropout in late 2003.
+The song originally appeared on West's mixtape Get Well Soon... as "Through the Wire (Still Standing)" where his wired jaw was incredibly noticeable, and also including an outro that is sampled from Elton John's hit "I'm Still Standing", before being re-recorded and released as the first single from The College Dropout in late 2003.
 Although he initially had trouble convincing Roc-A-Fella Records executives to let him make his own album as a rapper, he was able to change their minds after the song's release.

 Composition

 "Through the Wire" was inspired by the 2002 car crash and West has provided a comedic account of his difficult recovery.
 West samples a pitch-shifted and sped up version of Chaka Khan's 1985 single "Through the Fire".
 Coodie, one of the music video's directors, reported that Khan wouldn't initially allow the sample to be cleared until the video was shown to her son and he told Khan about it, leading to the sample being cleared about two weeks later.
 Khan later expressed her love for the track, calling West a "sweetheart, truly adorable" and the way he used the sample "so clever".
 However, in June 2019, Khan criticized West's unorthodox, highly pitchshifted use of the sample, calling it "stupid".
-West did not receive writing credit for the song, which instead went to David Foster, Tom Keane, and Cynthia Weil, who wrote "Through the Fire".
-West's rapping is described as "a Snoop-meets-Hova flow, twisting up his words with the patented 'izz' inflection."
+Khan did not receive writing credit for the song, which instead went to David Foster, Tom Keane, and Cynthia Weil, who wrote "Through the Fire".
+IGN described West's rapping as "a Snoop-meets-Hova flow, twisting up his words with the patented 'izz' inflection."